 Runaljod - Yggdrasil

-Wardruna's new album and the second part in the Runaljod trilogy.
+Wardruna's newest album and the second part in the Runaljod trilogy.

 The LP edition consists of two vinyl records housed in a triple gatefold sleeve with lyrics, liner notes and artwork on the inner panels.

 Both the standard jewel case CD (which we don't sell here) and download editions comes with with a 12-page booklet.